sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 For each recursive call that we find, we look at the call argument and assert that it is a constant offset from the original function argument---i.e., of the form $(n-c)$ where $n$ is the original function argument and $c$ is a constant.
 We remember that $c$.

 ### Creating a Model for Iterative Programs to use Collected Information
-Once we have the information from the recursive program, we need to find a model such that given this information, can generate a iterative program.
-To determine what output we wanted, we wrote a iterative fibonacci program.
+Once we have the information from the recursive program, we need to find a model such that given this information, can generate an iterative program.
+To determine what output we wanted, we wrote an iterative fibonacci program.
 Instead of writing a single transformation function $f$(Input Recursive Program) = Output Iterative Program, we break down the programs according to a layout.

 Consider the layout of recursive and iterative fibonacci programs below.